 Biggest SEO Mistakes

 When you started your blog, maybe you cast a wide net, thinking you could grab lots and lots of people that would be interested in your content.
-The problem is, having a big target audience means you really don’t have a target audience at all.
+The problem is, having a big target audience means you don’t have a target audience at all.
 It also means that you’ll create lots of content that some followers will be interested in while others aren’t.
 This, unfortunately, will lower your revenue, engagement, and credibility over time.

 When you have a wide niche, it also means you’ll be competing more often for SEO keywords.
-If you focus your niche further, when your target audience searches for that very specific topic, you’ll have a greater chance of popping up at the top of those SERPs.
+If you focus your niche further, when your target audience searches results for that very specific topic, you’ll have a greater chance of popping up at the top of those SERPs.
 Niche down to optimize your blog and build a loyal following.

 No SSL Certificate